 |

-George Zoltan Lefton was a Hungarian immigrant who arrived in Chicago in 1939.
-Although his background was in marketing and designing specialty clothing, he had a passion for
+purchased by OMT Enterprises in 2005 and moved to California.
+Although Mr. Lefton's background was in marketing and designing specialty clothing, he had a passion

 |